ropensci/dev_guide/maintenance_github_grooming.Rmd

 We recommend:

-* Adding "r" and "rstats" as topics to your package repo.
+* Adding "r", "r-package" and "rstats" as topics to your package repo.

 * Adding any other relevant topics to your package repo.